Heavy delays likely after deadly crash of 2 trains into car

 “I was sitting on the left side and all of a sudden the train really started rocking hard,” Frazier told Newsday.
 “Flames flared up on my side.
 I heard the conductor yell ‘Brake, brake!’
 That’s when I saw the flames.”

-Tuesday night’s crash was the fifth incident at the crossing in 40 years, and the second involving a train hitting a vehicle, according to federal safety data.
+Tuesday’s crash was the fifth incident at the crossing in 40 years, and the second involving a train hitting a vehicle, according to federal safety data.
 In the others, a person walking or standing on the tracks was hit by a train.

 As part of the LIRR’s expansion and modernization project, the railroad’s “A Modern LI” website said it planned to eliminate that grade crossing, saying it “poses a safety risk to drivers, pedestrians and LIRR customers,” and replace it with a “two-way grade separated underpass.”